Health Care Proxy Attorneys Providing Compassionate Guidance in Cape Cod and the Surrounding Areas

 In some states, that power is considered part of your Massachusetts health care proxy, but in other states, the law may vary.
 An attorney will be better equipped to advise you on whether you need additional documents such as a power of attorney, granting permission for someone to represent you in other matters such as making decisions regarding property, finances and non-medical matters.
 In other words, a person appointed as a health care proxy has the authority to make medical treatment decisions for you, whereas someone appointed as a power of health care proxy attorney has the authority to pay for your medical care and handle pre-determined estate and financial matters on your behalf.

-If you would like to get advice on documents and steps you need to plan for your future care, feel free to call The Law Firm of Boyd & Boyd in Hyannis at (508) 775-7800 to request a free initial estate planning consultation with one of our attorneys.
+If you would like to get advice on documents and steps you need to plan for your future care, feel free to call The Law Firm of Boyd & Boyd at (508) 775-7800 to request a free initial estate planning consultation with one of our attorneys.
 We are here to help.